itsgt/MatterTune/docs/guides/datasets.md

 The `tasks` dictionary maps property names to the corresponding JSON keys in your data file.

-Each dataset configuration can be used with either `AutoSplitDataModuleConfig` for automatic train/validation splitting or `ManualSplitDataModuleConfig` for manual split specification.
-The examples above use `AutoSplitDataModuleConfig` for simplicity.
+Each dataset configuration can be used with either {py:class}`mattertune.configs.AutoSplitDataModuleConfig` for automatic train/validation splitting or {py:class}`mattertune.configs.ManualSplitDataModuleConfig` for manual split specification.
+The examples above use {py:class}`mattertune.configs.AutoSplitDataModuleConfig` for simplicity.

 Note that some datasets may require additional dependencies:
 - Materials Project dataset requires the `mp-api` package